If there’s one word that sums up all of the best places to visit in Utah, it’s unique.

-With its enormous variety of landscapes, its incredible collection of national and state parks, and its huge number of interesting things to do, Utah just may be one of our favorite US states to explore–and this list of the best places to visit in Utah definitely demonstrates why!
+With its enormous variety of landscapes, its incredible collection of national and state parks, and its huge number of interesting things to do, Utah just may be one of our favorite US states to explore!

 We teamed up with several other travel writers for this roundup of the best travel destinations in Utah, and one thing is for certain: they definitely show off just how diverse Utah is.

-From beloved national parks set in the desert to cherished ski towns located high in the mountains, Utah is a year-round destination that is deserving of a very long bucket list.
+From beloved national parks set in the desert to cherished ski towns located high in the mountains, the Beehive State is a year-round destination that is deserving of a very long bucket list.

 Here are the best places to visit in Utah!